edgeimpulse/excellent-demo/README.md

 - tsfresh - I've had several customers using this.
 Also this lib has a ton of dependencies, so I'm curious how codon handles the unneeded dependencies.
 - customer - Another snippet from a customer, also curious how using scipy.signal goes since that's another common lib

-If you need to modify anything, go for it, just be sure to check your changes in so I can see what had to change.
+If you need to modify anything, go for it, just be sure to check in your changes in so I can see what had to change.